Unlocking the Secrets of Longevity: Supplements That May Increase Lifespan

 Nicotinamide Riboside (NR) is a form of vitamin B3 that has been linked to potential life extension benefits.
 NR is a precursor to nicotinamide adenine dinucleotide (NAD+), a molecule that plays a critical role in energy metabolism and cellular function.

 One study published in the journal Nature Communications found that NR supplementation can improve mitochondrial function and increase lifespan in mice.
-The researchers observed that mice supplemented with NR had increased NAD+ levels and improved mitochondrial function, leading to improved muscle function and extended lifespan.
+The researchers observed that mice supplemented with NR had increased NAD+ levels and improved mitochondrial function, leading to improved muscle function and increased lifespan.

 Another study published in the journal Science Advances reported that NR supplementation can improve cognitive function and reduce neuroinflammation in aged mice.
 The study observed that aged mice supplemented with NR had improved cognitive function and reduced neuroinflammation compared to control mice.